Our Curriculum Journey from 'Then' to Now

 The Mathematics curriculum follows a mastery approach, with the use of Power Maths as a scheme to support this.
 Work is blocked, and provides deep learning in small steps.
 Opportunities to practise fluency are provided weekly, and there is emphasis on speed, efficiency and accuracy.

-Our topic-based curriculum provides opportunities to develop and apply English and Maths skills, but teachers are also committed to giving pupils enriching, practical and hands-on experiences to ignite excitement and interest.
-We seek to provide deeper learning opportunities and to make cohesive links between areas of knowledge.
+Our wider curriculum is blocked in nearly all year groups and provides opportunities to develop and apply English and Maths skills, but teachers are also committed to giving pupils enriching, practical and hands-on experiences to ignite excitement and interest.
+By blocking the learning we aim for pupils to "dig deeper and linger longer" (Mary Myatt).
+By providing deeper learning opportunities we allow children to make cohesive links between areas of knowledge.
+The development of this schema in subjects is an important part of our pedagogy.
 We believe that pupils can and should excel and achieve in non-core subjects regardless of their literacy levels.

 Intervention for reading, writing and mathematics are provided through rapid response, same-day interventions, as well as formal programme for specific needs.